Azure/azure-sdk-tools/tools/stress-cluster/chaos/README.md

 The `stress-test-addons` dependency is a [helm library chart](https://helm.sh/docs/topics/library_charts/), which pre-defines a lot of the kubernetes config boilerplate needed to configure stress tests correctly.

+#### Customize Docker Build

+To customize the docker build behavior, update the following fields in `Chart.yaml`:

+- `annotations.dockerbuilddir` - docker build can only reference files within its build directory context.
+To run the docker build from a higher level context, e.g. to include file dependencies in other locations, set this value.
+- `annotations.dockerfile` - If a stress test directory has multiple dockerfiles that need to be used for different purposes, you can customize which one to build with this field.

 ### Manifest Special Fields